 When you can’t deliver items on time, or in good condition, you lose out on repeat customers.
 84% of consumers won’t shop with a brand again following a poor delivery experience.
-This is important for every eCommerce business, because retaining a customer is five times cheaper than acquiring a new one.
+This affects your revenue, because retaining a customer is five times cheaper than acquiring a new one.

 2) You lose money

-If you can deliver a great buyer experience from discovery through delivery, it’s better for your bottom line.
-Not only will you see better retention and referrals from happy customers, you’ll also save money on all the returns, complaints, and penalties that come from poor fulfillment.
+A great buyer experience from discovery to delivery is better for your bottom line.
+Not only will you see higher retention and more referrals from happy customers, but you’ll also save money on all the returns, complaints, and penalties that come from poor fulfillment.

 3) You lose time

 If you deliver the wrong item, a damaged item, or a late item, consequences inevitably follow, specifically: